elip12/StenoScribe/README.md

 meetings so it’s easy to find the information you need later.

 ## Todo
-*For interim presentation 11/12/19:*
 Eli:
     - meeting uids are uuids.
 Order meetings by date.
-    - sync remote to local only syncs meetings you have access to
     - record until manually turn off
-    - store all info in db, none on disk
-        - documents doesnt change
-        - photos need to be converted to bit strings, compressed, and stored in db
-        - recordings can store compressed or raw transcription
+    - store recordings
+    - share activity
+    - update schema to hold meetings users, automatically add current user uid on create

 Hannah:
     - taking image from gallery and storing it to db should work
+    - photos need to be converted to bit strings, compressed, and stored in db

 Matthew:
--   click on document link opens google doc in browser also add document from google docs browser (unlikely to have by time)
+    - click on document link opens google doc in browser
+    - add document from google docs browser

 ## Quick Git tutorial